thingsboard/thingsboard.github.io/docs/user-guide/install/cluster-setup.md

  - Zookeeper - **2181** port (used for coordination and can be modified using **zk.url** property).
  - Cassandra - **9042** port (used for coordination and can be modified using **cassandra.url** property).
- - Thingsboard - **9001** port (used for RPC and can be modified using **rpc.bind_port** property).
+ - ThingsBoard - **9001** port (used for RPC and can be modified using **rpc.bind_port** property).

-Following Thingsboard server ports need to be accessible outside cluster for device connectivity:
+Following ThingsBoard server ports need to be accessible outside cluster for device connectivity:

  - HTTP - **8080** port (can be modified using **server.port** property).
  - MQTT - **1883** port (can be modified using **mqtt.bind_port** property).